markstringer-dti/markstringer-dti.github.io/CHAPTER_ESCAPE.md

 But why?
 Why don't people want working software?

+Why?
 The reason people don't want working software is something we've already talked about.
 It's the same reason that the improvisers that we talked about in [Chapter ref] don't want to deal with the pirate ship.
 Without having to think about it, people know that dealing with working software, or with the pirate ship that just appeared on the horizon, will mean that they have to *change*.
 They will have to change what they think.
 They also might have to change what they do.
+We are all automatically, and subconsciously resistant to change.
+Even if we work in managing projects, which is manifestly the business of bringing about change.

-The other reason is that trying to get software working attacks the "Flower" of an idea that we talk about in [Chapter ref].
+Why?
+The other reason is that trying to get software working attacks the "Flower" of an idea that we talk about in [Chapter STREAMS].
 This is the aspect of the idea that people think is good, even without giving it any thought.
 These are the aspects of ideas that tend to be of the form "all", "same", "faster", "cheaper."

 Trying to get even a tiny bit of software working tends to undermine